Reliable Cellular Automata with Self-Organization: Some simulations

 As an element of the language, of course, a location is simply a triple consisting of the field, and the numbers determining the endpoints of the interval.
-A location is meant to specify a sequence of symbols on track $\F$.
-If a shorthand name is given a location, this will generally begin with a minus sign, like \glo{info@$\fld{-Info}$}
+A location is meant to specify a sequence of symbols on track \( \F \).

 \begin{remark} Occasionally, we may treat the union of two or three locations as one.
 It is easy to generalize the rules dealing with locations to this case. \end{remark}